 A Brief History of the MCAT

 The Medical College Admissions Test (MCAT) was developed by the Association of American Medical Colleges (AAMC) in 1928 as one of several efforts to improve student attrition rates in medical schools at that time.
 The primary goal of the evolving MCAT over the decades has been to assess the student's readiness for medical education.
 Most agree that the MCAT does a good job in predicting success in the first two years of medical school and as a good predictor in passing Step 1 of the USMLE.
 There remains considerable disagreement on how well the MCAT selects for non-cognitive qualities of a successful physician.
 Taking into consideration all aspects and measurements of the admission process is important in supplementing the type and attributes of individuals who are entering the medical profession.
-Concerns about how MCAT scores are used and the weight given to MCAT scores in the medical school admission process are shared by medical educators, the public, medical school admissions officers, and premedical advisors.
+Concerns about how MCAT scores are used, along with the weight given to these MCAT scores in the medical school admission process, are shared by medical educators, the public, medical school admissions officers, and pre-medical advisors.
 Does the MCAT help predict the kind of physician who will emerge after medical school?